codesharedot/dex-price/README.md

-# nkn price
+# elitium price

-Gets the nkn price with Python (from JSON).
+Gets the elitium price with Python (from JSON).

 https://pythonbasics.org